Licensed Massage Therapist (LMT)

-Initially I thought that I wanted to work with athletes because I am an avid cyclist, and helping to correct sports-related muscle issues appealed to me.
+Initially, I thought that I wanted to work exclusively with athletes because I am an avid cyclist.
+Naturally, helping to correct sports-related muscle issues appealed to me.
 To that end, I studied sports therapy massage techniques and over time I’ve helped a number of athletes with everything from muscle soreness to performance enhancement.

-These new challenges eventually led me to Medical Massage happened partially out of frustration.
+The new challenges that initially led me to Medical Massage happened partially out of frustration.
 (Learn about what Medical Massage is in depth.)
 As a student in massage school you are taught to avoid clients who have challenging medical conditions like high blood pressure, cancer, advanced diabetes, etc. – and that’s good advice to a new massage therapist.
 You simply don’t know enough to massage people who have these conditions safely because there are many adjustments that are necessary.

 To this day I still take far more continuing education courses than what is required to maintain my licensure, simply because I want to keep learning and keep getting better at what I do.
+(View my training certifications.)
 When I encounter a problem I don’t know the answer to, I go in search of the answer – and I don’t stop until I find it.